 A reservation will hold the hunting slot.
 The hunter will be allowed to check-in to the activity starting at 0400 (4:00 AM) the day of the hunt.
-Hunters who have not checked - in to the activity by 0800 (8:00 AM) will have their reservation cancelled.
+Hunters who have not checked - in to the activity by 0800 (8:00 AM) will have their reservation canceled.

 All user groups will be allowed to acquire a check-in the same day of the hunt as area capcity allows.
 Same day check-in is on a first come, first serve basis.
 Same day check-ins must be made prior to 1600 (4:00 PM).

 Hunters are prohibited acquiring more than one check-in at the same time.
 Hunters may, however, be checked into an area and acquire or possess a reservation for the same activity on the next day.

 When you check-in you will select hunting and then you must select the area in which you wish to hunt.
 Some hunting activities (e.g. deer and turkey) will only allow selection of one training area at a time.
 Other types of hunting activities (e.g. game scouting, raccoon hunting) will allow you to select up to three areas.
 Hunting activities are open Thursday - Monday each week.

 Please check out our presentation on the process by clicking the link Reservations